 Green Street’s Time-Tested Approach to REIT Net Asset Value (NAV)

-Our Net Asset Value-based model serves as the backbone of Green Street’s proprietary stock recommendations with a proven track record for 20 years.
+Our Intrinsic NAV approach utilizes expected returns as the backbone of Green Street's proprietary stock recommendations with a proven track record for 35 years.

 Assess Current Market Value